 Look no further than HRV.
 This snapshot of the nervous system is a great proxy of overall health.
 Not just physical health, but mental, and emotional too.HRV correlates the external world with internal biological changes.
 Click To Tweet

 Using nothing but HRV, researchers can accurately predict your age and the way you feel.
 Learn to control it, and your wellbeing increases.

 Not interested in new tech?
 You can start simply, just by adding one HRV-boosting habit.

-For quantitative folk, pick up one of the above HRV monitors.
-They gamify building new habits.
+For quantitative folk, choose a HRV monitor from the list above.
+They gamify building new healthy habits.
 And once ready, upgrade to an advanced HRV biofeedback training device.